 To make this guide even more informative and provide you with all the information, we have also tried one of our in-house web cameras.

-We have easily mounted the web camera on top of the dashboard (see the picture).
+We have easily mounted the web camera on top of the dashboard (see the pictures below).
 Then we connected the web camera with the AutoPi device and plugged in the device to the OBD2 port of the vehicle.

 See the web camera setup below.